bblankrot/ParticleScattering.jl/README.md

 # Installation

 Currently, only Julia 0.6 is supported, and the package must be installed manually.
-See the directions at [the official Julia documentation](https://docs.julialang.org/en/stable/manual/packages/#Installing-Unregistered-Packages-1)
+See directions at [the official Julia documentation](https://docs.julialang.org/en/stable/manual/packages/#Installing-Unregistered-Packages-1).